Algebraic Hopf invariants and rational models for mapping spaces: Conventions

-\begin{convention} We will assume that all cooperads and coalgebras we will consider are conilpotent.
+\begin{convention} We will assume that all cooperads and coalgebras we consider are conilpotent.
 This means that the coradical filtration is exhaustive.
 See Section 5.8.4 and 5.8.5 in \cite{LV} for a definition and more details. \end{convention}

-\begin{convention} In this paper we will tacitly assume that all spaces are based and all the mapping spaces are spaces of pointed maps.
-We will also assume that all spaces except for the mapping spaces are $1$-reduced, i.e. have one zero-cell and no one-cells.
-In particular all the spaces, except for the mapping spaces, are simply connected.
+\begin{convention} In this paper we will tacitly assume that all spaces are based and that all the mapping spaces are spaces of pointed maps.
+We also assume that all spaces except for the mapping spaces are $1$-reduced, i.e. they have only one zero-cell and no one-cells.
+In particular, all the spaces, except for the mapping spaces, are assumed to be simply-connected.
 Since we are studying based mapping spaces we will always work with reduced homology and cohomology, so the notation $\tilde{H}_*(X)$ will mean the reduced homology of the space $X$ with coefficients in $\Q$.
 As a consequence of this all algebras and coalgebras will be non-(co)unitial.

-We will also assume that all homotopy groups are rational homotopy groups, to ease the notation we will write $\pi_*(X)$ instead of $\pi_*(X) \otimes \Q$ to denote the rational homotopy groups of a space $X$. \end{convention}
+We will also assume that all homotopy groups are rational homotopy groups, to ease the notation we will simply write $\pi_*(X)$ instead of $\pi_*(X) \otimes \Q$ to denote the rational homotopy groups of a space $X$. \end{convention}

-\begin{definition} Let $X$ and $Y$ be based spaces, then we denote the space of based maps between $X$ and $Y$ by $Map_*(X,Y)$. \end{definition}
+\begin{definition} Let $X$ and $Y$ be based spaces, then we denote the space of based maps from $X$ to $Y$ by $Map_*(X,Y)$. \end{definition}